 Community Selling is an opportunity for your supporters to sell to benefit your charity.
 They can simply select a percentage they wish to donate to you from the final sale price of their listed items, from 10%-100% and the equivalent amount in fees will be waived.
-You can read more about fees for Community Selling here.
-The seller is also responsible for the postage fee as per standard eBay process.
+Please note that when the item sells, a third party payment processing fee will be charged by our partner, PayPal.